 The RE Department follows Diocesan requirements and teaches according to the Bishop’s Directory for Religious Education.
 Our aims are to stimulate interest and nurture faith development; foster respect for difference and to promote powers of independent thought; nourish a rigorous understanding of religion and to achieve excellent results across all Key Stages.

-Pupils have two lessons a week in year 7 and 8 and three lessons in Year 9 in preparation for GCSE.
+Pupils have two lessons a week in year 7 and 8 and three lessons in years 9 and 10 in preparation for their GCSE.
 Each teaching room has an interactive board and teachers use a range of resources to facilitate excellent teaching, including online software, which pupils are encouraged to use at home.
 Both Key Stage 3 and 4 classes are set in RE, enabling pupils to maximise their potential and allowing teachers to challenge and develop pupils’ abilities accordingly.

 The Early Years Foundation Stage (EYFS) & Key Stage 2